williambr/cmsplugin-contact/README.rst

 If you want to use ReCAPTCHA you have to get a Public and Private Key from http://www.google.com/recaptcha.
 You can get them for free.

-The Akismet spam protection method requires an Aksimet API Key which is obtainable from http://akismet.com/ For private persons this is free, too.
+The Akismet spam protection method requires an Akismet API Key which is obtainable from http://akismet.com/ For private persons this is free, too.

 For more Information on the spam protection methods see the glamkit-stopspam link below.